emiliegp/CSCI3725_Markov_Artist/README.md

 **Building the Transition Matrix and Mapping Notes to Colors**

 To begin, I compiled a list of piano notes for the three songs, taking note of the order in which the notes appeared.
-If the song includes a particular note, then it is considered in the transition matrix.
+If the song included a particular note, then it was considered in the transition matrix.
 For example, in "Show Me," a F is followed by a C or E, but in "Pheonix" a F is always followed by a C. It follows then that in the transition matrix, if the note is C, the following note will be F with a probablity of .75 or an E with a probability of .25.
 This logic was followed for all notes in the key.

 I simplified the notes to exclude the sharps and flats.